-We are a "controlled company" within the meaning of the corporate governance rules of The Nasdag Global Market.
-Upon completion of this offering, Knilo InvestCo AB will hold % of our total outstanding common shares (or approximately approximately % if the underwriters exercise their option to purchase any additional ADSs from Knilo InvestCo AB).
+Risk factors See "Risk Factors" and the other information included in this corporate governance rules of The Nasdaq Global Market.
+Upon completion of this offering, Knilo InvestCo AB will hold approximately 66% of our total outstanding common shares (or approximately 65% if the underwriters exercise their option to purchase any additional ADSs from certain selling shareholders.
 See "Management - Controlled Company."